chasesmith95/meshcache/docs/technology.md

 ### The data layer of web 3.0

-# Overview
 The Ora Protocol combines authenticated datastructures and peer-to-peer topology, to enable the next generation of decentralized infrastructure.
 It moves away from consensus and instead anchors data spaces to static verification systems, and structuring data in an Authenticated NoSQL database.

+# Overview

 In doing this, Ora Protocol is able to change the current paradaigm from server-client, to trustless network of data sets.
 This has several important goals:

-- Move towards zero latency
+- *Move towards zero latency*
-- Serving data to the edge from the edge
+- *Serving data to the edge from the edge*
-- Consensusless Reads and Writes
+- *Consensusless Reads and Writes*

 # Features